AzFrameworks/AppProtection/README.md

 # Intune Mobile Security Protection Framework

+## Disclaimer

+This framework packages established Microsoft mobile security guidance into an operational deployment model intended to accelerate implementation and improve consistency.
+The included protection levels, policy configurations, and deployment recommendations should be treated as a starting point rather than a prescriptive end state.
+Organizations remain responsible for reviewing, validating, testing, approving, assigning, and maintaining all policies according to their own security requirements, compliance obligations, risk tolerance, operational constraints, and user experience objectives.
+The accompanying automation simplifies deployment but does not replace governance, security review, change management, or ongoing operational oversight.

 ## Summary

 The Intune Mobile Security Protection Framework is a comprehensive implementation framework designed to help organizations deploy a consistent, Microsoft-aligned mobile security baseline across Android Enterprise and iOS/iPadOS devices.
 The framework brings together application protection, device compliance, device hardening, and Conditional Access integration into a structured and operationally ready solution that can be rapidly deployed through automation while remaining fully customizable to organizational requirements.